-Examples of supplementary search methods:
+Examples of other search techniques:

 Grey literature, according to the Cochrane Handbook, is usually understood to be literature not formally published in books or journals.
 This can include theses or dissertations, conference proceedings, clinical trials registries, white papers, government reports, and more.
 Some grey literature will be retrievable through database searching, but it depends on the databases you have chosen to search and what kind of content the databases index.
 For example, MEDLINE does not index much grey literature, whereas you can retrieve some conference proceedings indexed in Web of Science Core Collection databases available through McGill.